 Unless he doesn’t have scrubs, but he has the fetish outfit because, like I said, this is a deranged den of perversion.

 – I get that Ash is a kid with a one-track Pokemon mind, but when faced with an injured Pokemon and asked to help calm the patient down, his first instinct is to call out Bulbasaur and Vine Whip it to the table?
-I gave him a pass earlier for shaking Pikachu upside down to get the apple out of its throat, but this is just stupid and possibly harmful.
+I gave him a pass earlier for shaking Pikachu upside down to get the apple out of his throat, but this is just stupid and possibly harmful.

 – If you can’t x-ray through the Cubone mask-skull, how do you know its actual skull is okay?